Medicinal Garden

 Target system: Immune System, Digestive System, Circulatory System

 Preparation: Medicinal Parts- leaves.
-Aqueous extracts from the leaves
+Aqueous extracts from the leaves are prepared.

 Pine (Eastern White)